 With sales, design and manufacturing centers in the United States and China, Johnson is ideally placed to support the requirements of the emerging 5G market and will continue to invest in their product portfolio to support the emerging needs of 5G networks.

-2.92mm (K Type) Smaller-size Variant on SMA, operating up to a higher frequency 2.92mm DC – 46 GHz Screw thread
+2.92mm (K Type) Smaller-size Variant on SMA, operating up to a higher frequency 2.4mm DC – 46 GHz Screw Thread

 SMP Miniature push-on connectors, with inner female-to-female component, called a bullet, and two outer panel, circuit or cable-mounted receptacles called shrouds.
-Unlike threaded connectors, allows a small amount of radial misalignment during mating, Applications include antennas, broadband and Instrumentation 3.0mm DC – 40 GHz Push-on
+Unlike threaded connectors, allows a small amount of radial misalignment during mating.
+Applicationns include antennas, broadband and instrumentation 3.0mm DC – 40 GHz Push-on

 SMPM 30% smaller than SMP, designed for very high frequency applications where space and package density are a necessity.
 Applications include Next generation phase arrays, high speed semiconductor test, customer specific development 2.4mm DC – 65 GHz Push-on and snap-on mating styles